putrasatr/ChakraUI-React-example/README.md

-# Getting Started with Create React App
+# Getting Started with Create React App With Chakra-UI Config

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `git clone git@github.com:putrasatr/ChakraUI-React-example.git`

+Cloning the project from github to your local.

+### `npm start`

+Install all the depedencies in the package.json file.

 ### `npm start`